Charleston-class amphibious cargo ship: Service

 Built in the late 1960s, these ships participated in the Vietnam War.
 Four of the five ships in the class had been transferred to the reserve fleet in the late 1970s and early 1980s.
 The need for additional sealift capacity resulted in all four being returned to the active fleet in 1982.
-They are among the first Navy ships to have a fully automated main propulsion plant (600-pound pressure with superheat, known as a "Super Six.").
+They were among the first Navy ships to have a fully automated main propulsion plant (600-pound pressure with superheat, known as a "Super Six.").
 The lead ship of the class, Charleston was decommissioned in 1992, and was joined by St. Louis in November 1992.
 The remaining ships were decommissioned in 1994.
 All ships were mothballed for possible activation in the future.

 Design

 The assigned mission of the amphibious cargo ship was to transport and land combat equipment and material with attendant personnel in an amphibious assault.
 To optimize their capability for combat loading, they provided considerable flexibility in cargo stowage methods.
-The cargo elevators servicing holds 1, 3, and 4 make all categories of supplies and all levels available simultaneously to either the main deck or the helicopter platform.
-Use of the ship's forklifts and pallet transporters speed the maneuvering of cargo in the holds and enable delivery to various debarkation stations via the main deck passageways, which run the length of the ship.
-The arrangement and quantity of booms and cargo elevators make it possible to simultaneously embark/debark vehicles and cargo.
+The cargo elevators servicing holds 1, 3, and 4 made all categories of supplies and all levels available simultaneously to either the main deck or the helicopter platform.
+Use of the ship's forklifts and pallet transporters sped the maneuvering of cargo in the holds and enabled delivery to various debarkation stations via the main deck passageways, which ran the length of the ship.
+The arrangement and quantity of booms and cargo elevators made it possible to simultaneously embark/debark vehicles and cargo.

-Vehicles in upper stowage spaces can be embarked/debarked through the hatches with cargo booms, while pallets are embarked/debarked in lower stowage spaces by elevators.
-The main deck hatch of hold 2 is unobstructed and can be opened for embarking/debarking of vehicles without the delay of unloading landing craft stowed on the hatch.
-Hold 4 is well suited for high priority cargo because of its direct access to the flight deck or main deck via elevator number 5.
+Vehicles in upper stowage spaces could be embarked/debarked through the hatches with cargo booms, while pallets were embarked/debarked in lower stowage spaces by elevators.
+The main deck hatch of hold 2 was unobstructed and could be opened for embarking/debarking of vehicles without the delay of unloading landing craft stowed on the hatch.
+Hold 4 was well suited for high priority cargo because of its direct access to the flight deck or main deck via elevator number 5.